379YE Winter Solstice winds of war

 Fort Mezudan lies in ruins.

 Shortly after the Autumn Equinox, a luminous greenish-yellow effulgence engulfed the highest spires of Fort Mezudan.
-It leapt from roof to battlement, coiling across the ramparts and the rooves like a living thing, before striking down to the lower levels.
+It leapt from roof to battlement, coiling across the ramparts and roofs like a living thing, before striking down to the lower levels.
 For a few minutes, every item of metal larger than an eating knife was wreathed in the cold flame.
 Then it was gone, and the first rain began to fall, and wind began to wail between the towers.

 The storm gathered strength over the course of a day, battering the castle with increasingly powerful winds and pounding rain.